-Reference Number Discussion point Applicant's Position NRW (A)'s Position Status Draft DCO NRW.OO.23 Monitoring requirements/ conditions The mitigation and monitoring outlined in Volume 2, Chapter 5: Offshore ornithology (APP-057) and the Mitigation and Monitoring schedule (APP-196) are suitable for the purposes of the DCO application.
-See comments to points NRW.HRA.36 below and NRW.OO.21 above Ongoing point of discussion
+Reference Number Discussion point Applicant's Position NRW (A)'s Position Status As a result of the Applicant's updated commitment at Deadline 5, we can agree that the mitigation measures proposed are appropriate.
+Please see our response to ExA Q 2.17.19 in REP5-100 and Appendix 2 of REP6-137 for further details.
+Draft DCO NRW.OO.23 Monitoring requirements/ conditions The mitigation and monitoring outlined in Volume 2, Chapter 5: Offshore ornithology (REP4-007) and the Mitigation and Monitoring schedule (J10 F06) are suitable for the purposes of the DCO application.
+See comments to points NRW.HRA.36 below and NRW.OO.22 above Agreed The Mitigation and Monitoring schedule (REP5-024) and Marine Licence Principles Document (REP5-022) were updated at Deadline 5 to outline the commitment to the use of low order UXO clearance methods only and a seasonal restriction on low order UXO clearance in the Liverpool Bay/Bae Lerpwl SPA between 1 November and 31 March.